pvadd — Reads from a pvoc file and uses the data to perform additive synthesis.

 f2 0 512 5 1 512 .001

-In this case lower amplitudes will be left unchanged and greater ones will be scaled down, turning the sound upside-down in terms of the amplitude spectrum!
+In this case lower amplitudes will be left unchanged and greater ones will be scaled down, turning the sound “upside-down” in terms of the amplitude spectrum!
 Functions can be arbitrarily complex.
 Just remember that the normalized amplitude values of the analysis are themselves the indeces into the function.

 Finally, both spectral extraction and amplitude gating can be used together.
 The example below will synthesize only those components that with a frequency deviation of less than 5Hz per frame and it will scale the amplitudes according to f2.

-asig pvadd ktime, 1, oboe.pvoc, 1, 100, 1, 1, 2, 5, 2
+asig pvadd ktime, 1, “oboe.pvoc”, 1, 100, 1, 1, 2, 5, 2

-[Note] USEFUL HINTS
+USEFUL HINTS | |

+By using several pvadd units together, one can gradually fade in different parts of the resynthesis, creating various “filtering” effects.
+The author uses pvadd to synthesis one bin at a time to have control over each separate component of the re-synthesis.
 If any combination of ibins, ibinoffset, and ibinincr, creates a situation where pvadd is asked to used a bin number greater than the number of bins in the analysis, it will just use all of the available bins, and give no complaint.
 So to use every bin just make ibins a big number (ie. 2000).
+Expect to have to scale up the amplitudes by factors of 10-100, by the way. |

 Here is a complete example of the pvadd opcode.
 It uses the file pvadd.csd